-The Center for Languages and Intercultural Communication (CLIC) also offers a Certificate in Language and Intercultural Communication in each of its 10 languages.
+The Center for Languages and Intercultural Communication also offers a Certificate in Language and Intercultural Communication in each of its 10 languages.
 This certificate confirms proficiency using an internationally recognized scale and requires coursework and experiential learning.
 A certificate of proficiency in a language can be valuable evidence of your skill level through its purpose of confirming the socio-cultural knowledge needed to communicate successfully in the language as well as the all-around (active, passive, written, and oral) linguistic facility of its holder.
 Students who complete the certificate will be able to speak with minimal obstacles for self and for their conversation partner, even in spontaneous situations; write in a clear and context-appropriate manner; and understand key socio-cultural issues associated with the target language.
 Requirements for each language certificate are here.

 CLIC also offers Rice in Country, a six-week, six-credit, Rice faculty-led summer study abroad program.
 The program offers intensive versions of on-campus curricula combined with varied extracurricular and experiential activities.
 The programs vary each year according to demand.
-Past destinations include Argentina, China, France, Germany, Italy, Japan, Korea, and Spain.
+Destinations may include Brazil, Costa Rica, Egypt, France, Italy, Japan, Korea, Spain and Taiwan.
 Rice in Spain has a medical professions focus.
+In addition to Rice in Country, CLIC offers a faculty-led Spring Break trip to Berlin.

-The Department of Modern and Classical Languages and Cultures (MCLC) offers literature and culture courses in Spanish, French, and German and different majors and minors while the Department of Transnational Asian Studies (TAS) offers multidisciplinary courses.
+The Department of Modern and Classical Languages and Cultures (MCLC) offers literature and culture courses in Spanish, French, and German and different majors and minors while the Department of Transnational Asian Studies (TAS) offers multidisciplinary courses and a major and a minor in Asian Studies.
 You can check the MCLC website and the TAS website for more information.